Tonwhan/Voxen/README.md

 ## Overview

 Most AI-to-3D tools output a single undifferentiated mesh.
-Oryxen Forge is different: it generates **assembly-aware models** where every part is named, dimensioned, material-annotated, and independently exportable.
+Voxen is different: it generates **assembly-aware models** where every part is named, dimensioned, material-annotated, and independently exportable.
 The result is a model you can actually use in downstream CAD workflows — not just a blob to look at.

 The system accepts a natural language description, runs it through an LLM agent on AMD MI300X, validates the output with Zod, and renders each part as a distinct Three.js object with full interactive inspection.